 Developed in 1935 by seismologists Charles Francis Richter and Beno Gutenberg, working at the California Institute of Technology, the Richter Scale records the magnitude of earthquakes.

 The scale is a base-10 logarithmic scale, "which defines magnitude as the logarithm of the ratio of the amplitude of the seismic waves to an arbitrary, minor amplitude, as recorded on a standardized seismograph at a standard distance."
 Nope, we don't understand that either.
 Put more simply, an earthquake registering 5.0 on the Richter Scale has a shaking amplitude 10 times greater than an earthquake that registered 4.0.

-Several million earthquakes a year register 1.0 to 2.0 magnitude and while they are detectable by seismographs, they go mostly unnoticed by us.
+Several million earthquakes a year register 1.0 to 2.0 magnitude and while they are detectable by seismographs, they go mostly unnoticed.
 Going up the scale, earthquakes registering 5.0-6.0 are considered moderate and can cause damage to poorly constructed buildings.
 Any earthquake that records 7.0 or higher is "major" and will damage most buildings.
-Earthquakes over 8.0 on the Richter Scale, usually one per year, will cause widespread destruction, even impacting so called earthquake-resistant buildings.
+Earthquakes over 8.0 on the Richter Scale, usually one per year, will cause widespread destruction, even impacting so-called earthquake-resistant buildings.

 Considering the above, we're thinking about our friends in San Francisco who live with the constant daily threat of the next Big One, any earthquake of magnitude 8 or more.
 We're hoping it never occurs whilst sipping on that San Francisco classic, a Pisco Punch.